“Life has but a handful of central conflicts, replayed by each person with the same ferocity and intensity

 - If you want a LOR from me, follow this advice carefully.
 Some students,

-about how willing I am to learn, operate as part of a team, and follow instructions."
+write about how willing I am to learn and follow

 What if I can't come up with several bullets to illustrate a characteristic?
 Choose a different

 What if I can't come up with any examples for any characteristics that

 you have observed?
 THEN CHOOSE A DIFFERENT

 Some students ask me to write a letter about what they have